Dossar/FP3/README.md

 ### Project Concept

 The purpose of this project is to create utilities that a QA Engineer could use when programming in Racket.
 A few parts we brainstormed:
-* Racket-Doc: Documentation Generator
+* Racket-Doc: GUI-based documentation auto-extraction/generation from annotated Racket source files.
+The results can be viewed both in a text file and in a web browser.
-* Bottle-Racket: Simple, clean GUI for changing Bottlenose Perl tests to Racket tests
+* Bottle-Racket: Simple, clean GUI for changing Bottlenose Perl tests to Racket tests.
-* Racket-EasyTest: Simple, clean GUI for generating test cases and suites
+* Racket-EasyTest: Simple, clean GUI for generating test cases and suites.
-* Racket-QA-Mail: Sending mail to a QA team's email about test suite results
+* Racket-QA-Mail: Sending mail to a QA team's email about test suite results.

 ### Libraries You Plan to Use